RelationRx/pyrelational/README.md

 The `PyRelationAL` package decomposes the active learning workflow into five main components: 1) a **DataManager**, 2) a **ModelManager**, 3) an AL **Strategy**, 4) an **Oracle** and 5) a **Pipeline** that runs the show.

-The **DataManager** (`pyrelational.data.DataManager`) wraps around a PyTorch Dataset object and handles dataloader instantiation as well as tracking and updating of labelled and unlabelled sample pools.
+The **DataManager** (`pyrelational.data_managers.DataManager`) wraps around a PyTorch Dataset object and handles dataloader instantiation as well as tracking and updating of labelled and unlabelled sample pools.

-The **ModelManager** (`pyrelational.models.ModelManager`) wraps a user defined ML model (e.g. PyTorch Module, Flax module, or scikit-learn estimator) and primarily handles instantiation, training, testing, as well as uncertainty quantification (e.g. ensembling, MC-dropout) if relevant.
+The **ModelManager** (`pyrelational.model_managers.ModelManager`) wraps a user defined ML model (e.g. PyTorch Module, Flax module, or scikit-learn estimator) and primarily handles instantiation, training, testing, as well as uncertainty quantification (e.g. ensembling, MC-dropout) if relevant.
 It enables the use of ML models implemented using different ML frameworks (for example see `examples/demo/model_gaussianprocesses.py` or `examples/demo/scikit_estimator.py`) with PyRelationAL workflows.

 The AL **Strategy** (`pyrelational.strategies.Strategy`) defines an active learning strategy.
 We like to typically think of strategies being compositions of an *informativeness measure* and a *query selection algorithm* that selects observations based on the perceived informativeness.
 Together they compute the utility of a query or set of queries for a batch active mode strategy.
 We define various classic strategies for classification, regression, and task-agnostic scenarios based on the informativeness measures defined in `pyrelational.informativeness`.
 The flexible nature of the `Strategy` allows for the construction of strategies from simple serial uncertainty sampling approaches to complex agents that leverage several informativeness measures, state and learning based query selection algorithms, with query batch building bandits under uncertainty from noisy oracles.
 Users can implement their own strategies by overriding the `.__call__()` method.
 Look at `examples/demo/model_badge.py` for an example.